Palazzo Fortuny, Venice

 The building is characterized by its beautiful facade on Campo San Beneto, marked by ogee-arched windows, and the monumental halls on the first and second floor, each of which is 43 meters / 141 feet long.

 Palazzo Fortuny, Venice, the grand halls on the first and second floors; photos © Inexhibit.

 Yet, the history of the palace is deeply connected to Spanish-born artist and designer Mariano Fortuny y Madrazo.
-A man of multifarious talents – he was a painter, a sculptor, a scenographer, a lighting designer, a fashion designer, a textile manufacturer, and an inventor – Mariano Fortuny acquired the palace in 1898, to install its workshop there, and kept on restoring the building in the following decades.
+A man of multifarious talents – he was a painter, a sculptor, a scenographer, a lighting designer, a fashion designer, a textile manufacturer, and an inventor – Mariano Fortuny acquired the palace in 1898 for his workshop and kept on restoring the building in the following decades.

 The printed fabric company he founded in Venice, the Tessuti Artistici Fortuny, is still active today.
 After Fortuny’s death in 1956, the palace was bequeathed to the city of Venice on the condition that “it shall be used perpetually as a cultural center related to art”.

 In 1975, the palace opened as a museum and cultural venue dedicated to visual arts; yet, it still retains Fortuny’s original workshop located on the first floor, as well as the artist’s remarkable library filled with rare objects, pieces of furniture, and art books.